Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 This exhibition, which attracts thousands of onlookers and visitors, has established itself as one of the most important exhibitions in the world of contemporary art, so much so that it usually leads the trends in the sector.
 Would you like to attend?
 Well, you're in luck, because the 2021 Biennial has been postponed and the next one will be held between April and August 2022.

-Works from the Whitney Museum of American Art| ©Vld0363
+Works at the Whitney Museum of American Art| ©Vld0363

-Works from the Whitney Museum of American Art| ©Vld0363
+Works at the Whitney Museum of American Art| ©Vld0363

-If after this walk through the park you still don't feel relaxed, you can spend the afternoon aboard a two and a half hour cruise on the Hudson River, which will allow you to contemplate the Manhattan skyline from the boat and discover the other side of the Big Apple from the water.
-I advise you to take a look at the best Hudson River cruises in New York.
+Then, you can spend the afternoon aboard a two-and-a-half hour cruise on the Hudson River that will allow you to take in the Manhattan skyline and discover the other side of the Big Apple from the water.
+I advise you to take a look at the best cruises on the Hudson.
+And if you like street art, I suggest you leave the High Line at the 23rd Street entrance to see the colorful graffiti of Brazilian artist Eduardo Kobra.

 Where to eat at the Whitney Museum

-View from the Terrace of the Whitney Museum in New York City| ©Daniel Kelly
+View from the terrace of the Whitney Museum in New York City| ©Daniel Kelly

-View from the Terrace of the Whitney Museum in New York City| ©Daniel Kelly
+View from the terrace of the Whitney Museum in New York City| ©Daniel Kelly

 If you want to grab a snack or enjoy the sunset with a cocktail, you won't have to leave the building, just take the elevator up to the eighth floor.
 The museum is home to the Studio Bar restaurant, which serves American cuisine with a modern twist.
 I recommend you arrive early to get a seat on its fabulous terrace with views.

-• Water (2,60 €)
+• Water (2,60 €).

-• Beer (7,80 €)
+• Beer (7,80 €).

-• Glass of wine (12 €)
+• Glass of wine (12 €).

-• Cappuccino (4,30 €)
+• Cappuccino (4,30 €).

-• Cocktails with alcohol (13 €)
+• Cocktails with alcohol (13 €).

-• Aperitif (18 €)
+• Aperitif (18 €).

-Also, if you just want to make a stop during your visit to the gallery and, in the meantime, enjoy watching the passers-by go by with their busy New York life, head to the Andrea and James Gordon restaurant on the first floor, accessible to both museum guests and the general public.
-Its walls are large glass windows that allow you to enjoy the bustling city quietly with a coffee in hand.
+Also, if you just want to make a stop during your visit to the gallery and, in the meantime, enjoy watching the passers-by go by with their busy New York life, go to the Andrea and James Gordon restaurant on the first floor, accessible to both museum guests and the general public.

+Its walls are large glass windows that allow you to enjoy the bustling city at your leisure with a coffee in hand.
 If you are not convinced by any of the options, take a look at this guide to the best places to eat in New York and choose well where to satiate your appetite!
+And if you want to enjoy the view from the terrace of the Studio Bar, but don't want to sit down to eat, I suggest you order a cappuccino coffee - it's delicious and will warm you up!

 Recommendations for visiting the Whitney Museum